 Wrapping it up

 There is no right or wrong answer when choosing the pension option that works for you.
 By evaluating your personal circumstances, there may be some variable that pushes you in one direction over the other.
-If you’re looking for more retirement advice, don’t forget to download our free 20 retirement tips you need to know from our home page.
+If you’re looking for more retirement advice, don’t hesitate to reach out for a complimentary one-hour consultation.

 Marc Sabourin is a Winnipeg based Financial Advisor with Harbourfront Wealth Management.
 His focus is on helping pensioned employees achieve their retirement goals.
 He draws on his real-life experiences to explain strategies that are often presented as intricate.
 He believes financial literacy is an integral part of one’s financial well-being and his goal is to make learning about these topics fun and enjoyable.